 "There has been a fair amount of discussion and rumor about the future of recycling [at Waste Management].
-It's a service our customers want and it's a core part of our business. ...
+It's a service our customers want and it's a core part of our business.
 A very clear decision was made that we will be in recycling collection and processing for the long term."

-Certainly, it should be acknowledged that Steve Ragiel is an eminently responsible individual.
-That said, however, it does not follow that his fine personal intentions define the institutional role that the waste giant will play in recycling's future.
+That said, however, it does not follow that such intentions define the institutional role that the waste giant will play in recycling's future.
 Here's why that larger canvas needs to be examined.

 To attract the kinds of massive capital infusions and financial leverage needed to consolidate the once fragmented waste industry, companies like Waste Management have had to issue stock and become publicly-traded firms.
-As such, they answer to their investors' immediate financial interests or they will be out pounding the pavement looking for another job.
-Just ask once high-flying CEOs, Messrs.
-Buntrock, Ranke, Rooney, Drury or Proto, who failed to produce promised profitability and were unceremoniously heaved over the side.
+As such, they answer to their investors' immediate financial interests.